gomorpheus/morpheus-docs/getting_started/maintenance/upgrades/single/singlenode.rst

 All services will automatically start during the reconfigure process.
 After the reconfigure has succeeded, tail the ui service to watch ui startup logs with ``morpheus-ctl tail morpheus-ui``.

 .. note:: Services will be stopped during package installation and started during the reconfigure process, including the morpheus-ui service.
 If the reconfigure process is interrupted or fails, the morpheus-ui service may need to be manually started or restarted.
-In certain situations if anther service hangs on starting during reconfigure, run ``systemctl restart morpheus-runsvdir`` then reconfigure and restart morpheus-ui if successful.
+In certain situations if another service hangs on starting during reconfigure, run ``systemctl restart morpheus-runsvdir`` then reconfigure and restart ``morpheus-ui`` if successful.

 After the morpheus-ui service finishes loading, the upgrade is complete.